Jai-Ds/Hand-Cricket-Game-using-Computer-Vision/README.md

 # Hand-Cricket-Game-using-Computer-Vision
 Created an interactive Hand-Cricket game using OpenCV python.
+Hand cricket is played through gestures (called 'throws') similar to rock paper scissors.
+The total number of fingers extended equates to the equivalent number, with a thumb counting as 6.
+Throws are made simultaneously by both players, one designated as the batter and the other as the bowler.
+Runs scored according to the batter's throws until the bowler throws the same, in which case the batter is "out".